 Can Baking Soda Clean Leather Shoes?

 The answer is yes.
-Baking soda can remove stubborn stains on leather shoes too.
-For instance, sprinkling baking soda on grease stains on your leather shoes will remove them, giving your shoes a fresh look.
+Baking soda can remove stubborn stains on leather shoes, too.
+For instance, sprinkling baking soda on grease stains on your leather shoes will remove the grease, giving your shoes a fresh look.

 Additionally, you can use baking soda to remove odor from your leather shoes by sprinkling one or two tablespoons inside your shoes.